Ladders and simplicity of derived module categories: Algebraic K-theory

 \begin{proposition} Let $A$, $B$ and $C$ be basic finite-dimensional $k$-algebras admiting a recollement of the form (\ref{eq:recollement-unbounded-der}).
 Then $r(A)=r(B)+r(C)$.
 In particular, there is a short exact sequence

 \end{proposition}

-{We need some preparation.} An object $X$ of $K^b(\proj A)$ is called a \emph{presilting object} if $\Hom(X,\Sigma^iX)=0$ for any $i>0$ and a \emph{silting object} if in addition $K^b(\proj A)=\tria(X)$. {The following is a special case of a result of~\cite{IyamaYang12}.
+{We need some preparation.} An object $X$ of $K^b(\proj A)$ is called a \emph{presilting object} if $\Hom(X,\Sigma^iX)=0$ for any $i>0$ and a \emph{silting object} if in addition $K^b(\proj A)=\tria(X)$.
+The first statement of the following proposition is a special case of \cite[Theorem 4.8]{IyamaYang12}.
+The second statement follows from \cite[Theorem 4.1]{IyamaYang12}.